grondak/noticeavoid/README.md

 ## Building
 Get the game source and throw it in DASM.
 Run the result in Stella.
-Or take the raw noticeavoid.asm file and paste it into an online emulation/authoring tool like https://8bitworkshop.com/v3.10.0/?platform=vcs&file=examples%2Fmissiles.a
+Or, take the raw noticeavoid.asm file and paste it into an online emulation/authoring tool like https://8bitworkshop.com/v3.10.0/?platform=vcs&file=examples%2Fmissiles.a

 Have a good time.
 If this game helps you understand others, then it is a wild success.